 Videography is a journey.
 It becomes a longer one if you fail to rectify the mistakes you made in your previous shoot and become better at the art.
 At its heart, videography is a form of expression that encourages innovation, experimentation, and more freedom than you can imagine.
 There are endless ways used by freelance videographers in Dubai to tell a story.

-There are many types of film making skills which involve taking the shots and editing them.
+There are many types of filmmaking skills that involve taking the shots and editing them.
 That said, a beginner filmmaker has a plethora of concepts, ideas, tips, and other tricks that they can use to make stellar videos from the start to the end product.
 However, since we are all bound to make mistakes at some point, some of them are better off avoided so as not to come out as dumb.

-This post takes you through the 7 most common videography mistakes made by amateurs which you should avoid.
+This post takes you through the 7 most common videography mistakes made by amateurs that you should avoid.

 1. Equipment not organized

 This sounds obvious for all professions out there, but arriving at the event or scene of the shooting without having organized your equipment only makes you appear ludicrous.
 Working as a professional filmmaker requires you to adequately prepare all the tools and other materials that will come in handy when working.